PulseWaves/Specification/specification.rst

     "...", "...", "...", "..."

 Extra Waves Bytes:
-  This field only exists if the "Number of Extra Waves Bytes" in the corresponding sampling description record is non-zero.
+  This field only exists if the "Number of Extra Waves Bytes" in the corresponding sampling record is non-zero.
 This field is currently not used but will allow forward compatibility in case that later versions of the PulseWaves format add additional attributes to the waves.
 The corresponding number of e extra bytes need then to be read or be skipped before attempting to read the next field of the waves of a pulse.

 Number of Segments in Sampling m:
-  This field only exists if the number of "Bits for Number of Segments" in the corresponding sampling description record is non-zero.
+  This field only exists if the number of "Bits for Number of Segments" in the corresponding sampling record is non-zero.
 It then specifies the number of segments in this sampling that can vary from one pulse to the next (i.e. "variable segmentation").
-If the number of "Bits for Number of Segments" in the corresponding sampling description record is zero, the number of segments is fixed and is specified in the "Number of Sements" field of the "corresponding pulse desciption record  (i.e. "fixed segmentation").
+If the number of "Bits for Number of Segments" in the corresponding sampling record is zero, the number of segments is fixed and is specified in the "Number of Sements" field of the corresponding sampling record (i.e. "fixed segmentation").

 Duration from Anchor for Segment k of Sampling m:
-  This field only exists if the number of "Bits for Duration from Anchor" in the corresponding sampling description record is non-zero.
+  This field only exists if the number of "Bits for Duration from Anchor" in the corresponding sampling record is non-zero.
 It then specifies the duration from the anchor point to the first sample in sample units.
 Depending on the value of the corresponding "Decimal Digits in Duration" field, this number may need to be scaled by 0.1 or 0.01.
 If the "Decimal Digits in Duration" field is zero the durations between the anchor point and the first sample can only be an integer multiple of the sample unit.
-If the number of "Bits for Duration from Anchor" in the corresponding sampling description record is zero, then this duration is zero.
+If the number of "Bits for Duration from Anchor" in the corresponding sampling record is zero, then this duration is zero.
 This means that the anchor point coincides with the first sample of the sampling.
 This can only be the case if the sampling consists of a single segment (or else all segments would start at the anchor).
 The duration determines the x/y/z coordinate of the 3D location of the first sample via the following calculation:

   x_{first_sample} = x_{anchor} + duration_from_anchor \* dx